FC4E-CAT/fc4e-doc-pidkb/docs/dashboard/entities.md

 The Namespace Type is linked to the uniqueness of an identifier.
 Several practices are identifiable in the PID landscape:

- - Unique Hash: the identifier will always be globally unique since it is a content-derived hash
+ - **Unique Hash**: the identifier will always be globally unique since it is a content-derived hash
- - Static Prefix/ Unique Hash: a prefix is used to ensure that all identifiers are recognisable as a specific type, in addition to a unique hash (for example SWHID
+ - **Static Prefix/ Unique Hash**: a prefix is used to ensure that all identifiers are recognisable as a specific type, in addition to a unique hash (for example SWHID
- - Semantic Prefix/ Unique Hash: a prefix is used to ensure that all identifiers are recognisable as a specific type, in addition to a unique hash (for example dPID)
+ - **Semantic Prefix/ Unique Hash**: a prefix is used to ensure that all identifiers are recognisable as a specific type, in addition to a unique hash (for example dPID)
- - Semantic Prefix: a prefix (namespace) guarantees uniqueness and identifies for example a provider, and identifier type or a scientific discipline
+ - **Semantic Prefix**: a prefix (namespace) guarantees uniqueness and identifies for example a provider, and identifier type or a scientific discipline
- - Static prefix: the prefix guarantees uniqueness but it is otherwise meaningless
+ - **Static prefix**: the prefix guarantees uniqueness but it is otherwise meaningless
- - No prefix: no prefix is present, and Identifiers are not necessarily globally unique unless some additional context is known (for example all local identifiers in a specific database).
+ - **No prefix**: no prefix is present, and Identifiers are not necessarily globally unique unless some additional context is known (for example all local identifiers in a specific database).

 import entity_namespace from '/img/dashboard/entity_namespace.png';